-- 8.6 When it is necessary to appoint a Chair the Governance Director will take the Chair and invite nominations.
-If more than one member is proposed and seconded an election will take place.
-This will be on the basis of a simple show of hands.
-If there is a tie the Governance Director will arrange for an immediate secret ballot to take place, if there continues to be a tie the matter will be decided by a toss of a coin.
-As soon as a member has been appointed as Chair the Governance Director will relinquish the chair and the remainder of the meeting will be conducted by the Chair. - 8.7 If the Chair is absent from any meeting then one of the Vice Chairs will act as Chair for that meeting. - 8.8 If the Chair and both Vice Chairs are absent from any meeting of the Corporation, the members present shall choose one of their number to act as Chair for that meeting (Under the terms of paragraph 8.2 above the CEO, Staff Members or the Student Member may not be appointed as Chair of the Meeting) - 8.9 The Chair, Vice Chairs and Chairs of Committees are eligible for reappointment following the completion of their respective terms of office.
+- 8.3 Whilst the members named in paragraph 8.2 above are not eligible to be appointed Chair or Vice Chair, they may participate in the appointment process. - 8.4 The period of office of the Chair and Vice Chairs will be determined by the Corporation.
+The Corporation approves provision that the appointments be made for a period of two years which may be renewed for further two-year periods.
+At the start of each year and initial confirmation of continuation of Chair / Vice-Chair will be made at the first constituted meeting of the academic year. - 8.5 The Search Committee will normally make a recommendation to the Corporation as to the most appropriate member/members to be appointed as Chair and Vice Chair. - 8.6 When it is necessary to appoint a new Chair the Chief of Staff and Governance will work with the Chair of Search, Governance and Remuneration to advertise the role internally and externally to ensure a strong pool of candidates are available.
+On successful interview the candidate chosen will be invited to the next available full Corporation meeting for official nomination for Chair by the Chief of Staff and Governance.
+As soon as a member has been appointed as Chair the Chief of Staff and Governance will relinquish the chair and the remainder of the meeting will be conducted by the Chair. - 8.7 If the Chair is absent from any meeting, then one of the Vice Chairs will act as Chair for that meeting. - 8.8 If the Chair and both Vice Chairs are absent from any meeting of the Corporation, the members present shall choose one of their number to act as Chair for that meeting (Under the terms of paragraph 8.2 above the CEO, Staff Members or the Student Member may not be appointed as Chair of the Meeting) - 8.9 The Chair, Vice Chairs and Chairs of Committees are eligible for reappointment following the completion of their respective terms of office.
 They may normally serve a maximum of two terms in office.